-When buying a new car most people already have a strong opinion about what they want.
+When buying a new car, most people already have a strong opinion about what they want.
 Colour, brand, features etc., can be a very personal decision.
-However, if you need a new van for your small business, especially if you have not bought one before, where do you start?
+However, where do you start if you need a new van for your small business, especially if you have not bought one before?
 This guide will help you understand what you should consider in making your decision about buying a van.

 A van is a medium-sized motor vehicle, typically without side windows in the rear section of the body, for transporting goods.

 If you need to transport goods in an enclosed vehicle that will not fit in a car, that needs to be protected from the weather and kept secure whilst still being very maneuverable and economical to run.
 Then a van might be the answer.

 The small van is synonymous with small businesses, whether a tradesman, delivery driver, or even a mobile barista.
 They offer great cargo carrying capacity whilst driveable on a standard license and can still be easily parked.